CO2 (CARBON DIOXIDE) LASER TREATMENT

 - A colourless laser with a wavelength of 10,600 nm

-How Much Does CO2 (CARBON DIOXIDE) LASER cost?
+How Much Does CO2 (CARBON DIOXIDE) LASER TREATMENT cost?

 A laser with a 10,600 nm wavelength can target very small areas while emitting a very short pulse preventing unnecessary damage to the normal surrounding skin.
 Since this laser can be adjusted and customized, it is utilized in procedures requiring precise accuracy.

 The laser is an ABLATIVE laser meaning it will burn whatever it comes into contact with.
-Therefore “burning away” of certain skin lesions on the surface of the skin is possible.
+Therefore, this makes the “burning away” of certain skin lesions on the surface of the skin possible.

-*Whether the lesion you are keen to treat with CO2 laser is treatable or not at AEON will be determined by the doctor and may not be treatable at AEON.
-This is the sole discretion of the doctor at AEON.
+*Our aesthetic doctor will determine if the lesion you are keen to treat with CO2 laser is treatable or not at AEON, our aesthetic clinic in Singapore.
+This is the sole discretion of our aesthetic doctor at AEON.
 You may be referred to another institution for further evaluation.

-Due to it being an ABLATIVE laser, there is pain involved and therefore it is advisable to apply a topical anesthetic cream before the procedure.
-Even though this cream is applied, there can still be pain during the procedure especially the deeper the lesion is.
+Due to it being an ABLATIVE laser, there is some pain involved and hence it is advisable to apply a topical anesthetic cream before the procedure.
+Take note that even though this cream is applied, there can still be some pain experienced during the procedure especially the deeper the lesion.

-Your eyes will be first be protected with metal goggles.
-Then our doctor will begin treatment, by gently applying the laser energy to your skin with part of the handpiece making physical contact with your skin.
-You will feel some heat and mild prickling sensations during the laser.
+Your eyes will first be protected with metal goggles.
+Then our aesthetic doctor will begin treatment, by gently applying the laser energy to your skin with part of the handpiece making physical contact with your skin.
+You may experience some heat and mild prickling sensations during the laser.
 There is also a slight “burning smell” which is the lesion and skin cells absorbing the laser energy and being “burnt away”.
-Depending on the size and depth of the lesion the length of the procedure may differ.
+Depending on the size and depth of the lesion, the length of the procedure may differ.

 There is NO downtime in the sense of having to take leave and/or stay indoors after the procedure.
 Due to it being an ABLATIVE laser, there will be depression or “crater” where the lesion previously was.
 There is no special aftercare needed in terms of topical applications, but to facilitate healing, a thin hydrocolloid dressing sticker will be applied onto the treatment site.
 You will be provided with extra “stickers” to change every 2 days until the skin has “filled up” or “levelled out”.
 This can take 3 days to 2 weeks depending on the depth of the lesion and individual differences.
 You can apply makeup on top of this sticker, wash your face and shower with the sticker on.

 You may experience some redness and swelling around the treatment area that should resolve within a few hours but may last 2-3 days.
-Again, there is no requirement for you to stay indoors or avoid cosmetic application afterwards.
-You are able to return to work, apply makeup and resume most of your activities immediately.
+Again, there is no requirement for you to stay indoors or avoid cosmetic application afterward.
+You will be able to return to work, apply makeup and resume most of your activities immediately.
 Please avoid exercise 1-2 days before and at least 2 weeks after the treatment during the healing process.

-One of the most important thing to avoid is UV radiation from sun exposure.
-Especially immediately after the procedure, but even weeks or months after the procedure, it is advised to avoid excessive, prolonged sun exposure even with sunblock applied.
+One of the most important things to avoid is UV radiation from sun exposure, especially immediately after the procedure.
+Do note that even weeks or months after the procedure at our aesthetic clinic in Singapore, it is well-advised to avoid prolonged sun exposure even with sunblock applied.
 Depending on your skin condition and sun exposure, you may develop darker pigmentations in the treatment areas.
 You are advised to apply sunblock every 1-2 hours when outdoors and avoid outdoor exposure especially during the peak sunlight hours of the day.

 Recurrence of lesions treated with CO2 lasers are very common.
 The timing of recurrence can be within months of the treatment or years afterwards.
 Repeated treatment can be considered, but repeating a CO2 ablative laser on the same site can increase the risk of side effects listed below.